typescene/typescene/src/docs/dom/start/ProjectSetup.md

 ## Configure TypeScript

 TypeScript needs its own configuration file.
-For this minimal example, you'll need to specify the following options:
+At a minimum, you'll need to specify the following options:

 * Output should be generated in the 'ES5' version of the JavaScript standard, for general compatibility with IE9+ and all modern browsers.
-* Modules should be using the _newer_ 'ES6' standard (also known as 'ES2015'), for better results with Webpack.
+* Module output should follow the _newer_ 'ES6' standard (also known as 'ES2015'), for better results with Webpack.
 TypeScript should still look for modules in the standard NPM directories though (the 'Node' module resolution model).
 * Typescene uses a TypeScript feature called 'decorators', which needs to be declared separately.

-Putting it all together, your project's `tsconfig.json` file should contain the following as a minimum:
+Putting it all together, your project's `tsconfig.json` file should at least contain the following properties:

 ```json
 {